EmberMotion Privacy Policy

 6. Sensitive information

-- Producing your assessment, findings, and program
+- Producing your assessment, movement summary, and training program

 7. Who else processes your data